MPF-Optimization-Laboratory/BlockTensorFactorization.jl/docs/src/quickguide.md

 Y = randn(100,100,100)
 ```

-Then you can call `factorize` with a number of keywords.
+Then you can call `factorize` with a number of [keywords](https://mpf-optimization-laboratory.github.io/BlockTensorFactorization.jl/dev/reference/functions/#BlockTensorFactorization.Core.default_kwargs-Tuple{Any}).
 The main keywords you many want to specify are the `model` and `rank`.
 This lets `factorize` know they type and size of the decomposition.
-See [Decomposition Models](@ref) for a complete list of avalible models, and how to define your own custom decomposition.
+See [Decomposition Models](@ref) for a complete list of available models, and how to define your own custom decomposition.

 ```julia
 using BlockTensorFactorization